SKamara84/Climate_info/README.md

 # Weather_info
-This repro contains climate data of Sierra Leone
+This repro contains weather data for Sierra Leone